ARM-software/scmi-tests/docs/guide_for_juno_testing.md

 	__set_current_state(TASK_RUNNING);
 	remove_wait_queue(&tdev->waitq, &wait);
 ```
-The current change described above in mailbox test driver is not an elegant solution.
-The better solution is to use sysfs entry for configurability.
-This enhancement will be upstreamed in the future making this change redundant.
+The current change in mailbox test driver is not an ideal solution.
+A better solution is to use sysfs entry for configurability.
+This enhancement will be upstreamed in the future, thereby making this change redundant.

 ## Kernel build
-Build kernel and device tree after making the changes for Juno ADP and flash the images in target.
+Build the kernel and device tree after making the changes for Juno ADP, and flash the images in target.

-For the instructions to build the test suite for arm/juno platform and running it please refer back to relevant sections in [User Guide].
+For instructions to build the test suite for arm/juno platform and running it, see relevant sections in [User Guide].

 - - - - - - - - - - - - - - - -

-_Copyright (c) 2017, ARM Limited and Contributors.
+_Copyright (c) 2017, Arm Limited and Contributors.
 All rights reserved._

 [ARM connected community]:		https://community.arm.com/dev-platforms
 [Mailbox doorbell support patches]:	https://lkml.org/lkml/2017/5/24/339